Sofía Osío: Señorita Colombia 2022

 In the competition, she stood out as one of the favorite candidates to obtain the title of Miss Colombia, which Valentina Espinosa held at that time.
 Her performance during the course of the contest allowed her to become the winner on the night of November 13, 2022 in the city of Cartagena as is customary in tradition of the beauty pageant.

 Her victory gave its department the title number 12 in the history of the Miss Colombia pageant, a distinction that the department hadn't obtained since Paulina Vega in 2013.

 Miss International 2023

-She represented Colombia at Miss International 2023 in Japan where she placed 1st Runner-Up.
+She represented Colombia at Miss International 2023 in Tokyo, Japan where she placed 1st Runner-Up.